Hmza1112617/IP-Intelligence-Tool/README.md

 # IP Intelligence Tool

 A powerful, console-based IP intelligence tool written in Python.
-This script gathers extensive information about any given IP address from multiple public, keyless sources and presents it in a clean, human-readable format using the `rich` library.
+This script gathers extensive information about any given IP address from multiple public, keyless sources and presents it in a clean, human-readable format.

 ## Features

--   **Comprehensive Data:** Gathers information from 6 different keyless sources:
+-   **Comprehensive Data:** Gathers information from multiple different keyless sources.
-    -   `ip-api.com` (Geolocation)
-    -   `ipinfo.io` (ASN/Company Details)
-    -   `freegeoip.app` (Alternative Geolocation)
-    -   `ipapi.co` (Alternative Geolocation)
-    -   `ipwho.is` (Connection Details)
-    -   Public WHOIS servers (Registration Data)
 -   **Rich & Clean Output:** Uses the `rich` library to display data in beautifully formatted panels and tables.
--   **No API Keys Required:** Works entirely on public, keyless APIs.
+-   **Telegram Integration:** Option to send the full report to a Telegram chat, including a location map.
--   **Automatic Dependency Check:** Automatically detects and installs missing Python libraries (`requests`, `rich`, `ipwhois`, `dnspython`) on first run.
+-   **Automatic Dependency Check:** Automatically detects and installs missing Python libraries.
--   **Robust Input Handling:** Sanitizes input to prevent errors from hidden or invalid characters.
+-   **Robust Input Handling:** Sanitizes input to prevent errors.
 -   **Flexible Usage:** Can be run interactively or by passing an IP address as a command-line argument.

+## Configuration (Optional)

+To enable the Telegram reporting feature, you must edit the `ip_info.py` file and add the following:

+1.  **Bot Token (`TELEGRAM_BOT_TOKEN`):** Get it by creating a new bot by talking to `@BotFather` on Telegram.
+2.  **Chat ID (`TELEGRAM_CHAT_ID`):** Get it by sending a message to the `@userinfobot` bot on Telegram.

 ## Getting Started

-Follow these steps to get the tool running on your system.

 **1. Clone the Repository**

-Open your terminal and run the following command to download the tool:

 ```bash
 git clone https://github.com/Hmza1112617/IP-Intelligence-Tool.git